Overview

 Great Barrier Reef full-day excursion

-No trip to Cairns is complete without a visit to the outer Great Barrier Reef - a UNESCO World Heritage Site and easily one of the world's top natural wonders.
-Transfer from Cairns towards Moore Reef where the underwater universe awaits.
-Upon arrival at the reef, take part in a guided snorkel safari and participate in the Eye on the Reef program with a marine biologist to monitor the health of the reef.
-See firsthand the incredible array of life and colors that exist just below the surface with a semi-submersible coral reef viewing tour.
+No trip to Cairns is complete without a visit to the outer reef, a UNESCO World Heritage Site and one of the world’s top natural wonders.
+Travel from Cairns to Moore Reef, where the underwater world awaits.
+Upon arrival, take part in a guided snorkel safari and join the Eye on the Reef program with a marine biologist to help monitor reef health.
+Experience the vibrant marine life and color below the surface on a semi-submersible coral viewing tour.

 Lunch on board the Great Barrier Reef cruise